ELOPING

 WHO CAN GET MARRIED ON THE OUTER HEBRIDES?

 The great news is that anyone can get legally married on the Outer Hebrides.
-However, if you are not from the European Economic Area or Switzerland, there are a few extra steps to take, including applying for a Marriage Visitor Visa, which costs £100 and can be applied for up to 3 months in advance of your wedding.
-We advise starting the application exactly 3 months before, as it can be quite a long process, although there is a fast track option, which can get your decision in 5 days for £250.
-Read more information about preparing your visa paperwork to elope in the Outer Hebrides on the UK government's website.
+However, if you are not from the UK or Ireland, there are a few extra steps to take, including applying for a Marriage Visitor Visa, which costs £115 and can be applied for up to 3 months in advance of your wedding.
+We advise starting the application exactly three months before, as it can be quite a long process, although there is a fast track option, which can get your decision in 5 days.
+Read more information about preparing your visa paperwork to elope in the Outer Hebrides on the UK government’s website.

 HOW TO ELOPE ON THE OUTER HEBRIDES